Benefits, Types, Sources & Supplements

 7. Vitamin B9 Folate and Folic Acid

 Vitamin B9 is known as folate.
 The well-known man-made version is called folic acid.
-This reduces risk of common birth defects such as spina bifida by preventing neural tube defects in the central nervous system.
+This reduces the risk of common birth defects such as spina bifida by preventing neural tube defects in the central nervous system.
 It also helps the body build healthy red blood cells and prevents folate deficiency anaemia.
 According to the HSE, adults need 0.2mg of folate per day.
-They recommend a daily supplement 0.4mg of folic acid for pregnant women or those thinking of getting pregnant.
+They recommend a daily supplement of 0.4mg of folic acid for pregnant women or those thinking of getting pregnant.

 8. Vitamin B12 Cobalamin Methylcobalamin